How many times have you looked at a situation and automatically, almost instinctively, know that it will fail?

 - Optimize images.
 This includes compressing your images, not using pictures that are too large, and making sure that you vary the keywords you use in your Alt Text of your images.

 - Use a plugin to help you optimize your posts.
 Those plugins don’t automatically make your posts optimized for SEO, but they do walk you through the steps that help to ensure you’ve done your part to make Google and other search engines easier to find you.
-A couple of plugins to consider would be Yoast or my personal favorite, SEO by Squirrly.
+A plugin to consider would be Rank Math.

 Step Three: Make Sure it Is Schema Ready